-Blueberries, raspberries and salmonberries are some of the most popular wild edible berries to be found in Alaska.
+Blueberries, raspberries and salmonberries (pictured above) are some of the most popular wild edible berries to be found in Alaska.
 They typically ripen in late July or early August.
 Blueberries can be found in boggy areas or on open mountainsides.
 Crowberries, which typically grow in the same areas as blueberries, are also edible but considered to be much less palatable.

 The young leaves or tips of many trees are edible, including birch and spruce.
 Cottonwood catkins, harvested in spring, are also edible.
 Alaska has three dozen species of willow trees, and while not all are palatable they are all edible.
 Some enjoy eating the inner bark in addition to the young leaves.
 Be warned that people who are extremely sensitive to aspirin may have adverse reactions to consuming willow leaves or bark.

 Some of Alaska's wild edible plants are best harvested when they are young sprouts.
 Devil's club, which is notorious for its spines on both stems and leaves, can only be harvested when the shoots are so young and fresh that their spines have not yet fully formed and hardened.
 Horsetail is good for teas and sometimes used in soup but should never be consumed in quantity because it will deplete your body of vitamin B1.
 Only harvest horsetail when it is so young that the leaves are still pointing upwards.
 Fiddlehead ferns make a delicious food but should only be collected when young and tightly coiled; mature ferns are toxic.

 Edible wild plants you are likely to encounter in Alaska's cities include dandelions, fireweeds, plantains, clovers and chickweeds (pictured above).